Escobar homers again, Carrasco pitches Mets past Rangers 4-1 - WHIZ News

 Marte homered on an 0-1 pitch in the first inning for the second straight day.

-Gray gave up four runs, three earned, and six hits with seven strikeouts and one walk in 5 2/3 innings.
+Gray gave up four runs, three earned, with seven strikeouts and one walk in 5 2/3 innings.
 He won his previous three starts, and Texas had won nine straight games started by Gray and teammate Martín Pérez, who beat the Mets on Saturday.

+“I thought Carrasco was good.
+I know he came into this game not pitching as well as he normally does, but the changeup was good today,” Woodward said.
+“I thought he gave us fits with that changeup.”

+Mets: RHP Jacob deGrom struck out five of the six batters he faced and threw 18 of 24 pitches for strikes in his first minor league rehab start for Class A St. Lucie.
+The other batter was hit by a pitch.
+The two-time Cy Young Award winner has been sidelined all season because of a stress reaction in his right scapula that caused inflammation. … Backup outfielder Travis Jankowski (broken left hand) is headed to Triple-A Syracuse to begin a rehab assignment Monday.

 MOVIN’ ON UP